DhruvDes/FPGA-ACC-MAC/README.md

 - example_use.py
   - clean example to show you how it works

-Since this is an active personal project it is only 4X4 matrix and only 8 bits for now I aim to impliment more complex protocol as I learn (internal: ABP, AHB, AXI ... etc, External: I2C ..etc).
+Since this is an active personal project it is only 4X4 matrix and only 8 bits for now I aim to impliment more complex protocol as I learn (internal: ABP, AHB, AXI as seems fit, External: I2C).
+[] UART DMA

 ## Tiny Demo
 https://github.com/user-attachments/assets/ab6f93d4-f7ec-4b46-a643-3ef21457dc1b